 The Queens Museum is most famous for the Panorama, built by Robert Moses for the 1964 World’s Fair.
 This 9,335-square-foot architectural model includes every single building constructed before 1992 in all five boroughs – that’s a total of 895,000 individual structures.
 It’s worth the visit just to see the Panorama alone.
 But wait, there’s more!
 There are Drop-in Family Art Workshops on Sundays from 1:30 pm-4:30 pm for children ages 5-12 and their adult companions.

 How to get in free: You can pay what you wish – always; and kids under age of 18 are always free.
-NYC Department of Education employees also get in free with ID.
+NYC Department of Education employees also get in free with ID, as do students at New York colleges and universities.

 New York City Building